cucumber/common/cucumber-protocol/custom_test_formats.md

 The advantage of this approach is that the annotated copy can be rendered by any Markdown processor.

-The disadvantage is that Markdown offers no support for colours, so it wouldn't be easy to see "coloured" results.
-It would also be difficult to show/hide details (such as stack traces).
+The disadvantage is that Markdown offers limited support for styling and interaction.

 ### Render overlay